marcosUNLP/qonscious/README.md

 ## Examples

-The notebooks folder contains several examples showing how to use Qonscious in different use cases.
+The notebooks folder contains several examples of using Qonscious in different use cases.

 We suggest you start with **chsh_test_demo.ipynb**

 # Development notes

+## VisualStudio Code

+There is a _vscode_example_settings.json file chat you can rename to .vscode/settings.json .
+It provides most of the default settings help VSC find tests, work with notebooks, etc.

 ## ruff